sdatkinson/neural-amp-modeler/docs/source/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-If you're using a Windows or Linux machine with an NVIDIA GPU and NAM isn't using it (Apple machines with Apple Silicon don't use an nVIDIA GPU, but MPS, an accelerator with somewhat similar functionality), the reason is 99.999% probably an issue with your PyTorch installation, not NAM.
+If you're using a Windows or Linux machine with an NVIDIA GPU and NAM isn't using it (Apple machines with Apple Silicon don't use an NVIDIA GPU, but MPS, an accelerator with somewhat similar functionality), the reason is 99.999% probably an issue with your PyTorch installation, not NAM.
 Google (or ChatGPT) should be able to help you fix the issue, but here are a few handy things you can do (in